mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** ``

 If property is used, component will behave as a controlled component.
-The value passed here should match the value property of the `Tab` component that should appear active.
+The value passed here should match the index of the `Tab` component that should appear active.

 ### as